ablaom/MachineLearningInJulia2020/tutorials.md

 Alternatively, we can replace `r` with a positive *unbounded* range which, by default, is sampled using a `Gamma` distribution (which has an infinite decaying tail).
-An positive unbounded range is specified in this way:
+A positive unbounded range is specified in this way:

 ```julia